 Current Main Projects

-- Co-organizing the first MICGen: MICCAI Workshop on Imaging Genetics at MICCAI 2014
+- Co-organizing the second MICGen: MICCAI Workshop on Imaging Genetics at MICCAI 2014 after a very successful inaugural MICGen 2014

 Stroke is one of the top causes of death and debilitating injury.
 We are developing models for extracting important phenotypes from medical stroke imaging to aid in prediction, risk assesment and genetic exploration.
 Stroke is also a main applications of our imaging genetics models mentioned above.

 - A.V.
 Dalca, R. Sridharan, L. Cloonan, K. M. Fitzpatrick, A. Kanakis, K.L.
 Furie, J.Rosand, O.Wu, M.Sabuncu, N.S.
 Rost, P.Golland.
 Segmentation of Cerebrovascular Pathologies in Stroke Patients with Spatial and Shape Priors.
 In Proc.
-MICCAI: International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI), to appear, 2014.
+MICCAI: International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI), LNCS 8674, pp. 773-780, 2014.

 - R. Sridharan‡, A.V.
 Dalca‡, K.M.
 Fitzpatrick, L.